The Curriculum for Bachelor of Science in Engineering (Electronics)

 - provide the student with the professional knowledge and the theoretical and methodical qualifications to enable him or her to independently identify, formulate and solve complex problems within the relevant constituent disciplines of the academic area,

 - provide the student with the basis for performing vocational functions and qualify for admission to a Master's programme.

 The bachelor's programme is an independent, complete programme which is planned to guarantee academic coherence and progression.
 Thanks to the structure of the programme, the student will be able to choose between a number of master's programmes or complete his/her bachelor's programme after attaining professional skills of immediate value on the labour market.

 The bachelor's programme is full-time programme rated at 180 ECTS points, corresponding to the work of a full-time student for 34 months; for programmes starting in the spring semester, however, the duration is 36 months.
 The programme consists of constituent components, other mandatory components, including supporting subjects, and includes the scientific theory of the academic area, elective courses as well as a Bachelor Project.

 The Engineering Education Model of the University of Southern Denmark

-The Bachelor and Master programmes within the educational main area of engineering are research-based full-degree programmes, which qualify the students to independently perform vocational functions on the basis of knowledge and methodical skills within their professional area.
+The bachelor and master's programmes within the scientific area of engineering are research-based full-degree programmes, which qualify the students to independently perform vocational functions on the basis of knowledge and methodical skills within their professional area.